ehneilsen/rtn-012/index.rst

 ..
 Do not include the document title (it's automatically added from metadata.yaml).

 ..
+  The IEEE provides a template for a "Concept of Operations document", which covers a lot of the ground that should be covered by this note.
+So, I repeat the outline here to serve as a list of things I need to at least consider including.
   4.1 Scope (Clause 1 of the ConOps document)
       identification
       doc overview